-You can save the data file in either .rfd or .txt format.
+Data files are saved with the file name extension .rfd.
 You must compile a setup before you can save the data.
 If you try to save a setup as data without compiling, you are prompted to compile the setup.

 Use File > Save Data to save an existing data file with the same name.
 If you are saving the data for the first time, the Save Data option works exactly as the Save Data As... option.